ShaunCurtis/Blazr.Demo/Source/Libraries/Blazr.Diode/Readme.md

 # Blazr.Diode

-Blazr.Diode is a small library that impements a set of coding patterns for dealing with complex domain entities in C#.
-It was inspired by the Flux/Redux pattern.
+Blazr.Diode is a pattern and library for managing state in domain entities in C#.
+It was inspired by the Flux/Redux patterns.

 It provides:

- - the `DiodeContext` wrapper - for managed mutation of an object.
+ - A `DiodeContext` wrapper - for managed mutation of an object.
- - the `DiodeState` of any managed object.
+ - A `DiodeState` of any managed object.
  - A `StateChanged` `event` raised when a mutation has taken place.

 What it doesn't provide is a store or single point dispatcher.
-These should be implemented by the root domain entity container.
+These should be implemented by the domain entity container.

 ## Class vs Record

-Diode relies on the managed object being a readonly object.
-In modern C# a record, but it could be a simple class with `init` constructors.
-The advantage of using a record is that cloning and equality checking are simple.
-Diode ius designed to plug into a readonly data pipeline - in my case my `OneWayStreet` library.
+Diode manages readonly objects with unique keys.
+In modern C# a record, but it could be a plain class with `init` constructors.
+A record has advantages: cloning and equality checking are simple.
+Diode is designed to plug into a readonly data pipeline - I use my `OneWayStreet` library.

 ### DiodeState

 Diode state is implemented as a readonly struct with an internal constructor.
-Obtain a State object through static readonly properties.
+State objects are created through static readonly properties.

 ```csharp
 public readonly struct DiodeState : IEquatable<DiodeState>